-Linen is one wonder fibre that we just can’t get enough of – discover all the reasons why we love linen right here.
+Linen, as found in our beautiful linen blankets, is one wonder fibre that we just can’t get enough of – discover all the reasons why we love linen right here.
 As well as being moisture resistant, breathable, hypoallergenic, low maintenance, durable, perfectly weighted, and simply beautiful to look at, it’s 100% natural.

 Linen’s eco-friendly credentials also help us to shop more consciously, and make the home and wardrobe choices that reduce our carbon footprints every day.